ALANT535/Short-Video-Auto-Generation/README.md

 ## NOTE

-1. It's important that the code is run from the working directory of the project.
-As the paths have been built assuming that.
-Although it was possible to make the paths completely independent by using abspath(__file) function of the os module, I thought it would impact readability of the code and so choose to make that tradeoff.

-2. Also note that once completed execution, the generated video is stored in the output folder of the project directory.
+1. Also note that once completed execution, the generated video is stored in the output folder of the project directory.
 Any temporary files used during the creation of the video are deleted and you dont have to be worried about them.

-3. As for the excel file, I realise its not the best form of storing data, but it was the easiest at this time and thus chose to do it that way.
+2. As for the excel file, I realise its not the best form of storing data, but it was the easiest at this time and thus chose to do it that way.

 ## Conclusion
 This project simplifies the process of preparing videos of short-form content by automating resizing and posting.
 With Python scripts and multimedia tools, it ensures that videos meet the required specifications efficiently.
 Follow the installation and usage guide to set up and run the project seamlessly.
 It was fun working and looking forward to working on more of such.